Low carb tacos are made with crispy, delicious cheddar taco shells. They are at least as good as high-carb shells, if not better!

 Still, once in awhile it’s nice to vary our menu and make something special.
 After some experimentation, I am happy to inform you that there’s no need to give up yummy tacos when you eat low carb!

-Simply replace the corn tortilla shells with cheddar taco shells.
+When making low carb tacos, simply replace the corn tortilla shells with cheddar taco shells.
 They are just as tasty, crunchy, and – of course – messy!

 - 1 tablespoon chili powder